Domino’s for Good > Our Food - Food safety & quality

 This ensures full objectivity in identifying issues and opportunities for continuous improvement.
 We have rigorous processes in place to identify any food quality issues (even where not a food safety issue).

-Food safety is critical – All our suppliers are audited to check for compliance
+Food safety is critical – our critical suppliers are audited to ensure compliance.

-Domino’s approach to non-compliance, which is also a strong feature of the modern slavery policy in development, is that where problems are detected, automatic termination of contracts is not the best outcome.
-This is especially true in the detection of any human or labour rights issues detected, as contract termination is known to result in poor outcomes for vulnerable parties in the supply chain.
-Domino’s response in the first instance is to work with suppliers to rectify any non-compliance issues identified through regular audits.
+Domino’s approach to non-compliance, which is also a key feature of our developing modern slavery policy, is that automatic termination of contracts is not the best outcome when problems are detected.
+This is especially true for human or labour rights issues, as contract termination can result in poor outcomes for vulnerable parties in the supply chain.
+Instead, Domino’s works with suppliers to rectify any non-compliance issues identified through regular audits.

-Reporting on incidents and their follow-up is part of Domino’s recall plans and where non-compliance is identified, all suppliers and distribution centres have recall procedures in place.
+Reporting on incidents and their follow-up is part of Domino’s recall plans.
+When non-compliance is identified, all suppliers and distribution centres have recall procedures in place.

 We care about the sustainability and quality of our food and strive for the best